nitromagix/CSS-Responsive-Holy-Grail/README.md

 #### Bonus

-We can, inside our `main` element add some text*
+We can add some text in our main element*

 ```html
 <section>
   <p>lorem</p>
 <section>
 ```
-* type `lorem` and let it autofill with some lorem text
+* type `lorem` and let it autofill with some lorem ipsum text

 Create a few of these sections, so that you can see what happens when the content of main is larger than the height of our viewport.